kittyygoo/Matchya/README.md

 ## Feeding resumes
 - **Upload**: drop PDF/DOCX/TXT/MD/RTF files directly into the uploader.
 - **Server directory**: specify a folder path on the server and optionally include subfolders—handy for bulk drops.
-- **Excel with links**: supply an `.xlsx` file containing URLs; optional columns for candidate names will be picked up automatically.
+- **Excel with links**: supply an `.xlsx` file containing URLs; optional columns for candidate names will be picked up automatically and merged with LLM guesses.

 ## Export & checkpoints
 - The app writes a richly formatted XLSX (ranking, stats, similarity pairs, config).